Discover Rethymnon’s Old City by following its flavors and tastes. The Gourmet Rethymno Food Tour by Night is the best way to sample Cretan recipes!

 Statue of Unknown Soldier, Heraklion 712 01.
 See the Map

 Guests’ pickup is offered for the private group option.
-Pick up time adjustable upon your request.
-We will meet you at your hotel lobby or port at your cruise ship.
+Pick-up time is adjustable upon your request.
+We will meet you at your hotel lobby or at the port at your cruise ship.
 Our guide will be holding a sign with your name.

 Get to know Heraklion with a local

 Scratch the concrete surface of the city and head straight for the heart of Heraklion.
 Discover the hidden laneways and the lesser-known backstreets, but also explore the city’s highlights, indulge in local tastes, and experience all these ‘spicy ingredients’ as a local insider.

 Local impact — How you help the local community by joining this tour